 Besides the USA, Canada is another American country known for its widely-accepted usage of English.
 English is also its top official language, seconded only by French and spoken by nearly an equal amount of its population.
 Most of Canada’s population is proficient in using English and French equally.

 Countries in North and South America that speak English as its official language are:

 - Antigua and Barbuda

 Please note that even after having English as their official language, you can still find a huge population in some of these above-stated countries that do not speak English.

 Europe is renowned for its usage of English in its governmental papers.
 As per the latest survey, more than 90% of literate Europeans come across and study English at some period during their lifetime.
-Though this is true, not all of them gain proficiency or fluency in the language.
+Though true, not all of them gain proficiency or fluency in the language.